DoczyKristof/Ros2_kotprog/README.md

 ## Controller Node (controller)

-The `MoveTurtlebotNode` is a ROS 2 node designed to control a TurtleBot3 in a Gazebo simulation.
-It subscribes to laser scan data, adjusts the robot's velocity based on obstacles, and publishes control commands.
+The `MoveTurtlebotNode` is a ROS 2 node designed to control a TurtleBot3 in a Gazebo simulation based on laser scan data.
+It adjusts the robot's velocity to navigate and avoid obstacles.

 ### Node Structure

-- **Node Name:** `moveturtlebot`
+- **Node Name:** `controller`
 - **Published Topic:**
   - `/cmd_vel` (Twist): Velocity commands for controlling the TurtleBot's movement.